bluedata-katacoda/katacoda-scenarios/Centos/intro.md

 Hello.
 Today we will be teaching you how to create an image on the Blue Data EPIC platform.
-We will be creating an image consisting of CentOS using the Blue Data EPIC Application Workbench on a CentOS base image container.
+We will be creating an image consisting of CentOS using the Blue Data EPIC Application Workbench.

 ## Prerequisites:
 <br>-Basic knowledge on containers